lakshitha1629/graphics/README.md

 # Tensorflow graphics library.

+## The repository is currently in development.
+The library will be officially released the 7th of May, including the pip package.

 TensorFlow Graphics is a library of graphics related Tensorflow ops.
 As part of the TensorFlow ecosystem, these graphics ops can also be used to build machine learning models and are for the most part differentiable.